Summer is here, the sun is out, and our skin turns cherry-red as we bask in the first burn of the season.

 Sun soothe lotion

-If you don’t have time to make your own infused herbal remedies, you can try this wonderful body cream instead!
+If you don’t have time to make your own infused herbal sunburn remedies, you can try this wonderful body cream instead!
 It gives you instant sunburn relief without the toxins.

 The cream soaks in quickly and won’t leave your skin feeling like it has a coating of ick on it (as some natural products do) but also won’t end up drying out your skin (as some unnatural products do).
 It’s the best after-sun ointment I’ve found!
 It’s great for treating a sunburn fast.